somesocks/streamlike/README.md

    .pipe(Drain)
    .read();
 ```
-Expand is useful when you need custom code to expand something into a stream.
+`Expand` is useful when you need custom code to expand something into a stream.
-Keep in mind you'll need to return Stream.END at some point
+Keep in mind you'll need to return `Stream.END` at some point.

 **Kind**: static property of [<code>streamlike</code>](#streamlike)
 **Params**